Here’s a quote I want you to keep in mind today:

 My major goal when photographing horses is to always do my best to capture images that enhance their conformation.
 Capturing just the right shot at the correct moment of stride to make him look his best is key.
 Timing is important here and it takes a lot of practice to get it right.

-Let’s look specifically at when you should press the trigger at each gate.
+Let’s look specifically at when you should press the trigger at each gait.
 We’ll primarily be talking in regard to Western/stock horses.

 At the walk, you want to take the photo just as the near fore has come forward but not met the ground.
 Otherwise, the horse will either look on the forehand or you will only see three legs.